MonoidMusician/pudding/docs/typetheory.md

 -- ...
 -- newest : arg

--- De Bruijn Indices work well: a Lambda term (\0 -> 0) is stable in different -- contexts, you can move around the syntax tree.
-And this is useful during -- typechecking.
+-- De Bruijn Indices work well: a closed term (\0 -> 0) is stable in different -- contexts, you can move it around the syntax tree.
+And this is useful for -- manipulating syntax.

 partialEval :: Term -> Term
 partialEval = \case